scientific-python/cookie/docs/pages/guides/writing-docs.md

 (...)
 ```

-To build HTML from this source, install sphinx and the MyST Markdown parser.
+To build HTML from this source, install sphinx and the MyST Markdown parser

 ```bash
 pip install sphinx myst-parser
 ```

-and run `sphinx-build`, pointing it to your directory of source files and a
+and then run `sphinx-build`, pointing it to your directory of source files and
-target directory for writing rendered (HTML) output files.
+a target directory for writing rendered (HTML) output files.

 ```bash
 sphinx-build docs/ docs/build/